 North Central College, founded in 1861, is a selective, comprehensive liberal arts college with an enrollment of 3000 students, located in Naperville, 28 miles west of Chicago, within walking distance of the Naperville Metra station.
 For more information, see .

-Interested candidates should submit a CV, statement of teaching philosophy, statement of scholarly interest and approach, evidence of teaching effectiveness and three letters of recommendation to Cheryl Horton at https://secure.interfolio.com/apply/25292.
+Interested candidates should submit a letter of application, CV, statement of teaching philosophy, statement of scholarly interest and approach, evidence of teaching effectiveness and three letters of recommendation to Cheryl Horton at https://secure.interfolio.com/apply/25292.
 There is no application cost for the Interfolio service.
 For further information, please email Dr. William Muck, Chair of Political Science, at .
 Applicants who would enrich the diversity of the campus community are strongly encouraged to apply.
 EOE.

 Review of applications will begin on October 1 and continue until position is filled.
 Preliminary interviews will be held at the American Political Science Association annual conference in Washington, DC, August 28-31, 2014.
 Candidates wishing to interview at the meeting should contact William Muck at no later than August 15, 2014 to inquire.